National Register Listings in

 Today, Monroe County remains a vibrant and thriving region, with a strong economy and a rich cultural heritage.
 The county is home to numerous educational institutions, including the University of Rochester and the Rochester Institute of Technology, solidifying its reputation as a center for innovation and knowledge.
 While industry has evolved and changed over the years, the county continues to adapt and thrive in a rapidly changing world.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Monroe County, New York.
+This timeline provides a condensed summary of the historical journey of Monroe County, New York.

 • 1683 - Monroe County is part of Albany County, which was formed by the English colonial government.